Resolutions

 When Do Members Vote on the Resolutions?

 The vote during the Annual Convention is to determine which resolutions go forward to the entire membership.
-In January every NCTE member is asked to cast a vote on each resolution.
+In January every NCTE member is asked to cast a vote and provide comment on each resolution.
 Even if you voted during the Annual Convention to move the resolutions forward, you’re encouraged to vote along with the entire membership.